 You can spend a decent amount of time browsing the halls and taking advantage of the samples (usually during the weekends).
 If you feel hungry, you either can grab something at the prepared food section (the selection is mind-blowing) or pick a stall at the food court.
 I always take several things home to eat later.

 The other cool thing is that Mitsuwa has different “fairs” featuring dishes from the different prefectures of Japan or a specific ingredient.
 This is a good opportunity to learn more about the culture of the country.

-Note: Seiwa, S-Mart, and Hmart are other Asian grocery stores located in Torrance.
+Note: Seiwa, S-Mart, and Hmart are other grocery stores selling Asian goods.

 Photo by Nandano